More than 2.5 million people have now fled violence in Syria and are in desperate need of shelter, food and water. Half of them are children.

 Syria peace talks

 Thank you to the more than 100,000 people in over 150 countries around the world, who signed the joint agency petition in support of Syria peace talks.
 The talks have not yet delivered genuine progress on humanitarian assistance to the staggering numbers of Syrians in need, despite some initial promising signs.
-We are hoping that the second round will.
+We are calling for a third round of peace talks to be convened.
 What is needed urgently is a real commitment to halting the violence on the ground.

 Parties to the conflict should use the momentum of recent diplomatic agreements to push for a ceasefire.
 All countries must cease providing weapons that fuel the violence.

 The humanitarian suffering caused by the crisis is overwhelming.
 More than 100,000 lives have been lost and more than 2.5 million people have fled to neighboring countries.
 Refugees are now citing a deteriorating economy and health system as reasons for flight alongside the violence which continues to escalate across northern Syria and its western border.